 Click to Review the Following Charts

 The university has delegated important pre-audit responsibilities related to financial compliance to College Business or Research Offices or Departments as outlined in the following chart.
-(To print or bookmark this chart, click on the chart and it will open in a new tab or window.)

 We must make sure that our proposal budgeting and award management complies with a number of rules and regulations to avoid audit findings and potential penalties as described in the previous section.